1 expensive gemstone flower bouquet

 The gemstone flower bouquet brooch I describe in this blog post was admired and photographed by me in the Hermitage Museum in Amsterdam.
 But that is not its normal ‘home’.
 A lot of the Russian jewelry, including the jewelry of the Romanovs, is housed in the Hermitage Museum in St Petersburg, in the so-called Diamond Room.
 And that is a great name for that room since it is packed with jewelry, diamond jewelry.
 Here you see a very valuable jewelry exhibition that shows jewelry from the 3rd century BC until now.

 For instance, you can see there is a collection of gemstones, collected by Peter the Great.
-The 200 gemstones come from Siberia and are mostly robbed out of graves.
+The 200 gemstones come from Siberia and are mostly robbed from graves.
 A nasty thing to do, but it is a pity to leave gemstones in a grave, thinks the magpie in me.

 Whether you like an enormous brooch like this gemstone flower bouquet or not, you have to appreciate the craftsmanship of this jewelry designer.
-Nowadays it is a bit too much, I guess, but in those days you have to be the center when you are the Tsarina of great Russia, so you cannot do without statement jewelry, just like this gemstone flower bouquet.
+Nowadays, it is a bit too much, I guess, but in those days, you had to be the center when you were the Tsarina of great Russia, so you could not do without statement jewelry, just like this gemstone flower bouquet.

 Other examples of flower bouquet brooches

-Maybe the flower bouquet brooch of Tsarina Catherine II the Great is the most famous flower brooch, but there are also other brooches that might wear the name ‘flower bouquet brooch’ with grace.
+Maybe the flower bouquet brooch of Tsarina Catherine II, the Great, is the most famous flower brooch, but other brooches might wear the name ‘flower bouquet brooch’ with grace.
 They might be inspired by the Romanov brooch, but they all have their own beauty.

 FLOWER BROOCH HIND BARAKEH removebg preview